yifeng2019uwb/healthcare-ai-microservices/docs/gateway-service-design.md

 ## 👥 **User Cases**

 ### **User Case 1: Patient Registration**
-When a patient wants to register, the Gateway receives the registration request, validates basic format, calls business services for validation, creates Supabase account, and returns success/error response.
+When a patient wants to register, the Gateway receives the registration request, orchestrates the complete registration process by calling Supabase Auth API and Patient Service, and returns success/error response.

-**Note**: This assumes Gateway handles orchestration - needs discussion on implementation approach.
+**Process**: Gateway validates format → Calls Supabase Auth → Creates patient profile → Returns result **Failure Handling**: Gateway coordinates rollback if any step fails

 ### **User Case 2: Patient Profile Access**
 When a patient wants to view their profile, the Gateway validates their JWT token, extracts user context, routes the request to Patient Service, and returns the profile data.